 - Transfer Local Files To Remote Destination.

-For example, We uploading a file from our local computer to a remote location.
+For example, We upload a file from our local computer to a remote location.
 With SCP, we can accomplish this with a command like:

 - Transfer Remote File to a Local Destination.